anvilproject/anvil-portal/content/ncpi/research-use-cases/research-use-cases.md

 Seven Bridges Genomics, Inc. (SBG) has recently described Pan-genome Graph References for improved WGS analyses and presented the use of personalized genome graphs for more consistent variant calling in family trios (ASHG 2019).

-### Analysis Plan

-1. Obtain confirmation from appropriate NIH Data Access Committees (NHLBI & Kids First) that these datasets can be used/combined in this manner.
-1. Identify subset of trios with validated de novo variants from PCGC to use as “gold standard” for new graph-based methods.
-1. Refine and improve methods utilizing the validated data on Cavatica.
-1. Expand to run in Cavatica and BDCatalyst across entire PCGC cohort.
-1. Provide new PCGC callset to approved researchers for analysis and further community validation / potential method refinement.
-1. If improvement, run across Kids First and TOPMed studies of interest to provide callsets to the community
-    1. Potentially any trio-based AnVIL datasets, e.g. CMGs.

 ### Interop Requirements
 1. Search for data in PCGC on the Kids First DRC and export to BDCatalyst for analysis.